 The crackers bake for just 3o minutes then the oven is shut off and the crackers are left to finish drying out.

 This seems to be a very forgiving recipe.
 I didn’t have the exact amount of pumpkin seeds so I subbed raw sunflower seeds for half and it worked beautifully.
 The combination possibilities are endless.
 You can sub different spices and herbs, go sweet by using cinnamon and nutmeg and maybe some pecans.
 My next batch will include some rosemary.
-The only thing I would do different the next time is to add a tiny bit of salt and make a double batch.
+The only thing I would do different the next time is make a double batch.
 This is going to be a fun recipe to play around with.